Arch Linux Installation Guide with Full Root Encryption

 vim /etc/crypttab

 Remove any duplicate cryptswap or cryptroot entries.
-This prevents boot hangs or cryptsetup errors.
+Duplicates can cause boot hangs or cryptsetup errors.

 5.3 Configure Initramfs